tmcknew/Getting-and-Cleaning-Data-Project/CodeBook.md

 ## Columns

-The table below indicats the ceolumns present in both `mean_std_X_all` and `summary_X_all`, along with their orignal names and the units of measurement.
+The table below indicats the columns present in both `mean_std_X_all` and `summary_X_all`, along with their orignal names and the units of measurement.

 Index | Original Name | Modified Name | Units
 ---:|---|---|---